Efficiently stabbing convex polygons and variants of the Hadwiger-Debrunner $(p, q)$-theorem: Abstract convex geometries

 \subsection{Two examples of convex geometries}

 We will now give two illustrative examples of abstract convex geometries and the resulting Hadwiger-Debrunner type results we obtain for them.
-One such convex geometry (arguably the most natural) is the one obtained by taking convex hulls of subsets on a finite point set in $R^d$.
-We will not consider this convex geometry in any more detail as this is naturally a special case of convex polytopes in Euclidean space which we have already discussed.
+One such convex geometry (arguably the most natural) is the one obtained by taking convex hulls of subsets on a finite point set in $\R^d$.
+This is conceptually similar to the case of polytopes in Euclidean space which we have already discussed.
+The following two examples are perhaps not so immediately related.

 \paragraph*{Subtrees of a tree} \begin{proposition}[\cite{Edelman1985}] Let $T$ be a tree on a set of vertices $V$.
 Let $\mathcal{N}$ be the family of all sets of vertices corresponding to subtrees of $T$.
 Then $(V,\mathcal{N})$ is a convex geometry with Helly number $h(\mathcal{N}) = 2$. \end{proposition}